Winter Solstice

 Here’s what you need…

-Cooking oil (we use peanut oil, but use whatever you have)
+Cooking oil (peanut oil is good but use whatever you have on hand)

 18 corn tortillas, or as many as you want.